 Sofya Aptekar is an Associate Professor of Urban Studies at the City University of New York School of Labor and Urban Studies.
 She is the author of Green Card Soldier: Between Model Immigrant and Security Threat (MIT Press) and The Road to Citizenship: What Naturalization Means for Immigrants and the United States (Rutgers University Press).
 Sofya researches and writes about the immigration system, urban diversity, and workforce inequities.
 She is a proud union member and worker organizer.

-At CUNY SLU, Sofya teaches undergraduate and graduate courses on urban studies and research methods.
+At CUNY SLU, Sofya teaches undergraduate and graduate courses on urban studies, policy, and research methods.
 Prior to her current position, she worked as an Assistant Professor of Sociology and Core Faculty in Critical Ethnic and Community Studies program at UMass Boston.
 She has been a Visiting Fellow at the Russell Sage Foundation, a Research Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity, and a Postdoctoral Research Associate at the Office of Population Research at Princeton University.
 Sofya has taught undergraduate courses at Rutgers University, Queens College, Brooklyn College, and Hunter College.

 Follow Sofya on twitter @sofyaaptekar.